nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples:**

-  * `list ph` followed by `delete ph 2` deletes the 2nd person in the potential hire list.
+  * `list ph` followed by `delete ph 2` deletes the 2nd person in your potential hire list.
   * `find e n/Betsy` followed by `delete e 1` deletes the 1st employee in the results of the `find` command.

 <br>